dart-lang/language/working/0546-patterns/goals-and-constraints.md

 [546]: https://github.com/dart-lang/language/issues/546

-Before I get into details of the design, I wanted to walk through our specific goals and constraints.
+Before I get into details of the design, I want to walk through our specific goals and constraints.
 It's not enough to just yank pattern matching out of, say, Haskell, and cram it into Dart.
 We need to define what a *good* pattern matching feature looks like *in the context of Dart.*